rodrigols89/studies/modules/aicodes/docs/ann-dp/README.md

 ## Activation Functions

-> In Neural Networks, *Activation Functions* are used to mimic (imitar) a neuron “firing” or “not firing” based on input information.

-When we're using an **Artificial Neural Network** to learn something, it's common to apply a **"Non-Linear Activation Function"**.

-> **But what does this kind of function do?**
+> An **Activation Function** in the context of *Artificial Neural Networks* is used to modify the output of a neuron (or layer of neurons).

+In general, your neural network will have two types of activation functions.

+ - Used in *hidden layers*.
+ - Used in the *output layer*.

-The purpose of **Activation Functions** is to introduce **"nonlinearities"** into an *Artificial Neural Network* (within the context of Neural Networks, of course).
+Here, the purpose of **Activation Functions** is to introduce **"nonlinearities"** into an *Artificial Neural Network* (within the context of Neural Networks, of course).

-Let's look at the example below to make it clearer:
+For example, let's look at the example below to make it clearer:

 ![img](images/activation-function-001.png)